Alimir/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 2.2 =
+In this version, we made some changes in the plugin scripts (wp-ulike-scripts.js)!
+So, please clear your browser cache after the plugin update.
+Also, After the plugin update If the new database table won't fixed, try deactivating the plugin and reactivating that one at a time.

 = 2.1 =
 In this version, we made some changes in the plugin scripts!
 So, please clear your browser cache after the plugin update.